 CAT is grateful to Mr & Mrs Hemsworth for commissioning and funding the project.
-The project was managed by C Lister, fieldwork was carried out by N Rayner and A Tuffey.
-Figures are B Holloway and S Carter.
+The project was managed by C Lister, fieldwork was carried out by M Baister.
+Figures are by S Carter and L Pooley.
 The project was monitored by James Rolfe for Suffolk County Council Archaeological Services.